 a.
 You shall not eat any fat, of ox or sheep or goat: Under the Old Covenant, an Israelite could not eat the large fatty portions of an animal.
 This was true of animals offered in sacrifice and even an animal that dies naturally or was dead and torn by wild beasts.
 The law was the same: you shall by no means eat it.

 i.
-The fat of the animal represented its good and abundance, and that belonged to God.
+The fat of the animal represented its goodness and abundance, and that belonged to God.
 Additionally, the fat is the stored energy of the animal; that also belongs to God.

 c.
 The person who eats it shall be cut off from his people: As with the previous law against ceremonially unclean persons eating the meat from sacrifices, the penalty for violating this law was severe – excommunication from the community of God’s people.